 INFORMATION TECHNOLOGY SERVICE MANAGEMENT (ITSM) PLATFORM

-ITSM supports the delivery of IT services to our customers using people, processes, and technology.
-It encompasses proactive processes and procedures used to plan, design, deliver, and control IT service delivery to our customers.
+ITSM supports the delivery of IT services to State Data Center (SDC) customers using people, processes, and technology.
+It encompasses proactive processes and procedures used to plan, design, deliver, and control IT service delivery.
 ITSM is comprised of Project Management, Business Relationship Management, Service Level Management, Service Desk, Process Management, and Business Applications.

 ITSM is also leading the initiative for the AST State Data Center to obtain its ISO/IEC 20000 certification.
 ISO/IEC 20000 is an International Standard for IT Service Management.
-Becoming certified will allow us to demonstrate we have implemented best practices in our IT Management environment, including benchmarks to continuously improve our ability to deliver IT services to our customers.
+Becoming certified will allow ITSM to demonstrate it has implemented best practices in the SDC's IT Service Management environment, including benchmarks to continuously improve the ability to deliver IT services to the customers.

 Business Relationship Management

-The Business Relationship Managers (BRM) strive to develop and nurture effective working relationships with AST’s Customers.
+The Business Relationship Managers (BRM) strive to develop and nurture effective working relationships with the SDC customers.
 The BRMs accomplish this through several communication channels including Customer/BRM meetings, email, and phone, as well as monitoring Customer tickets.
 The BRMs serve in a facilitative capacity, often assisting with ticket escalations and complaint tracking.
 The BRMs conduct Customer Satisfaction Surveys to identify and address opportunities to improve service delivery.

 Service Level Management